In his bestselling book, Blink: The Power of Thinking Without Thinking, Malcolm Gladwell describes how we all make assumptions, all the time.

 - The size of the consequences if we get our assumptions wrong

-We can do this, and avoid the negative consequences, if we learn to spot the eight commonest types of mistaken assumptions:
+We can learn to do this, and reduce our chance of getting it wrong, if we learn to spot the eight commonest types of mistaken assumptions:

 - Value judgments (“He looks suspicious.”)